Punk subculture: Literature

 Punk has generated a considerable amount of poetry and prose.
 Punk has its own underground press in the form of punk zines, which feature news, gossip, cultural criticism, and interviews.
 Some zines take the form of perzines.
 Important punk zines include Maximum RocknRoll, Punk Planet, No Cure, Cometbus, Flipside, and Search & Destroy.
 Several novels, biographies, autobiographies, and comic books have been written about punk.
-Love and Rockets is a comic with a plot involving the Los Angeles punk scene.

 Just as zines played an important role in spreading information in the punk era (e.g. British fanzines like Mark Perry's Sniffin Glue and Shane MacGowan's Bondage), zines also played an important role in the hardcore scene.
 In the pre-Internet era, zines enabled readers to learn about bands, shows, clubs, and record labels.
 Zines typically included reviews of shows and records, interviews with bands, letters to the editor, and advertisements for records and labels.
 Zines were DIY products, "proudly amateur, usually handmade, and always independent", and during the "'90s, zines were the primary way to stay up on punk and hardcore."
 They were the "blogs, comment sections, and social networks of their day."

 In the American Midwest, the zine Touch and Go described the regional hardcore scene from 1979 to 1983.
 We Got Power described the LA scene from 1981 to 1984, and included show reviews of and interviews with such bands as Vancouver's D.O.A., the Misfits, Black Flag, Suicidal Tendencies, and the Circle Jerks.
 My Rules was a photo zine that included photos of hardcore shows from across the US.
 In Effect, which began in 1988, described the New York City scene.

 Punk poets include: Richard Hell, Jim Carroll, Patti Smith, John Cooper Clarke, Seething Wells, Raegan Butcher, and Attila the Stockbroker.
 The Medway Poets performance group included punk musician Billy Childish and had an influence on Tracey Emin.
 Jim Carroll's autobiographical works are among the first known examples of punk literature.
 The punk subculture has inspired the cyberpunk and steampunk literature genres, and has even contributed (through Iggy Pop) to classical scholarship.